catalyst-cooperative/open-energy-data-for-all/episodes/accessing-remote-data.md

 :::::::: questions

-* How can I access the latest version of a frequently updated dataset without saving it to my hard drive every time?
+* How can I access data without manually saving it to my hard drive?
 * How can I work with data that is behind a web API?

 ::::::::